 Homework and Study Path Prep Questions in Codon: Through Codon, one homework per chapter will be assigned.
+Homework will be open on the day the class discusses that chapter's content and will be due by one week from the last class that discusses that chapter's content.

-The homework with the lowest grade will be dropped.
+Two homework with the lowest grades will be dropped.
 Also assigned to this part of the grade are the study path prep questions, designed for additional practice.

-For both of these assignment types, the first wrong answer is not penalized.
+For both of these assignments, the first wrong answer is not penalized.
 Then Codon automatically applies a 10% deduction per wrong answer after this.
-Also, both of these assignment types will be accepted up to four days past their due date with a 25% automatic deduction.
+Both of these assignment types will be accepted up to four days past their due date with a 25% automatic deduction.

-Class Participation In-Class Worksheets: Worksheets will be assigned during many classes to give you an opportunity to review the material and give the instructor the opportunity to check your comprehension of the material.
+Class Participation and In-Class Worksheets: Worksheets will be assigned during many classes to give you an opportunity to review the material and give the instructor the opportunity to check your comprehension of the material.
 Worksheets typically will be due at the end of the class they are assigned and are not accepted late.
+Discussing with other students and working in groups are strongly encouraged, but write your own answers without looking at the other students' paper.
 Class participation is expected and will greatly help you complete this work.

-The number and frequency of these assignments is at the discretion of the instructor, but will be approximately 20 in total.
-The lowest few (depending on the total number given) will be dropped or counted as extra credit for your final grade (this action is completed at the very end and does not show up in the Canvas gradebook).
+The number and frequency of these assignments is at the discretion of the instructor, but will be approximately 15 - 20 in total.
+The lowest few (depending on the total number given) will be dropped or counted as extra credit for your final grade (this action is completed at the very end of the semester and does not show up in the Canvas gradebook until then).
 Given this lenient policy, please do not contact the instructor to make up this work unless you have a serious ongoing problem, which should be an excused absence consistent with university policy: https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/.

-Project: Since this is a course about Life in the Universe, there will be a design-your-own-alien project.
+Project: This is a course about Life in the Universe, and there will be a design-your-own-alien project.
 A handout and discussion to explain the project fully will be provided early in the semester.
 All guidelines including due dates will be provided in the handout.

 Exams: There will be one midterm exam and a final exam.
-The midterm exam will cover material from approximately the first half of the class (outline of topics/chapters will be provided when appropriate) and the final exam will primarily cover material after the midterm exam; both will include material from lecture and the book.
-The midterm exam is scheduled for the last class before spring break, 03/07/2024, and the final exam is scheduled for 05/01/2024 at 7:30 AM - 9:30 AM.
+The midterm exam will cover material from approximately the first half of the class and the final exam will primarily cover material after the midterm exam; both will include material from lecture and the book.
+The midterm exam is scheduled for 10/17/2024 during the class (1:55 PM - 3:45 PM), and the final exam is scheduled for 12/11/2024 at 7:30 AM - 9:30 AM.

-N.B.
 The start time of the exams is a hard deadline for the completion of all assignments relevant to that exam.